The Oldest Maine Coon Cat

 However, even if your cat does not have Hypertrophic Cardiomyopathy it is still vulnerable to heart disease.

-Make sure you take your cat in for frequent checkups with the vet so they can keep an eye out for heart murmurs and breathing problems (source 1,2).
+Make sure you take your cat in for frequent checkups with the vet so they can look for heart murmurs and breathing problems (source 1, 2).